ska-telescope/opencadc-local-si/README.md

 # CADC Storage Inventory -- local site deployment
 This repository contains an ansible playbook for deployment and instatiation of a local site storage inventory, along with the required configuration files.
 Both the ansible playbook and the configuration files will quite likely need some tweaking for your local installation.
 ## Pre-requisites
-- SSL certificates on the host
+- SSL certificates for the host on the host (check out `make-self-signed-ssl-certs.sh` or create them via letsencrypt.org)

-In addition, you need to add the target host in ```inventories/hosts```.
+In addition, you need to add the target host in `inventories/hosts` unless you're just doing an install on `localhost` (default in the ansible playbook).

-Ansible version: latest.
+You'll also need to have the latest ansible version.

 Example: Ubuntu version
 ```